eriklungulescu/Automata/README.md

 * `python version 3.11^`

 ### Installation and Setup
-1. Install using PIP `pip install ...` We haven't made the package yet!
-2. Initialize your Automata (we use app.py)
+1. Initialize your Automata (we use app.py)
   ```python3
   from automata import Automata